App-vNext/Polly/docs/strategies/index.md

 ### Asynchronous predicates

-You can also use asynchronous delegates for more advanced scenarios, such as retrying based on the response body.
+You can also use asynchronous delegates for more advanced scenarios, such as retrying based on the response body:

 <!-- snippet: should-handle-manual-async -->
 ```cs